Exploring the Waterfalls at Childs Park in Pike County

 Deer Leap Falls in Pike County, Pennsylvania

-From Deer Leap Falls the 1.2 mile loop was completed by hiking back upstream, along the trail and stairways, back to the parking area.
+From Deer Leap Falls the 1.2 mile loop is completed by hiking back upstream, along the trail and stairways, back to the parking area.

 The Childs Park Trail in Pike County Pennsylvania